golo-lang/gldt/README.md

 GLDT should be installed and the GDLT editor should be run on each .golo file.

+<b><a name"JDT">JDT Integration</a></b>

+GLDT now integrates with Eclipse JDT.
+If you create a Java project and set the Golo nature, then each .golo file

+that is located into one of the Java source folders with gets compiled.

+However, GLDT does not embed the Golo compiler as Golo is changing today at a high pace.
+So you must download yourself

+the Golo jar file and set it in your project classpath.
+If the Golo jar file is not in your project classpath, then

+compilation of the .golo files with failed and you will get a dialog error.

+To set the Golo nature to your Java project, right click on your project, and select Configure -> Add Golo nature

 <b>IRC<b>

 Log into the #gldt IRC channel on irc.freenode.net or with <a href="http://webchat.freenode.net">web irc client</a>